Tax Resident or Nonresident?

 If you are a nonresident, you can use the Sprintax software to complete your taxes.

-If you determine that you are a resident for tax purposes, you will need to complete the tax forms for U.S. residents—either the IRS form 1040.
+If you determine that you are a resident for tax purposes, you will need to complete the tax forms for U.S. residents—such as the IRS form 1040.
 You may also take advantage of tax software for residents, such as TurboTax or H&R Block basic tax software.
 Online tax programs are being offered free of charge through the IRS website to encourage electronic filing.